naron-py/HPMA_Piano_v2/README.md

   notes fit within the mapped three-octave range.
 If the song spans more than three octaves, notes outside the range are shifted by octaves individually to stay playable.
+- Supports overlapping notes so chords and polyphonic passages are reproduced accurately during playback.

 ## Usage